 Today, if not for the changed Liberal strategy, the Greens would probably occupy two more House crossbench spots.
 It certainly made the difference in Batman (now Cooper) in Victoria in 2016, saving Labor’s David Feeney.
 And it probably rescued none other than Khalil when he first ran in the same year.
 His Greens opponent eight years ago, as it will be next year, was Samantha Ratnam.

-As noted on these pages several months ago, the Victorian seats of Macnamara and Wills will be the most likely Greens gains in 2025.
+As noted on these pages several months ago, the Victorian seats of Macnamara and Wills are the most likely Greens gains in 2025.
 Macnamara, like the Brisbane three, requires a good result from the Liberal candidate.
 Wills will be a straightforward Labor–Greens contest.

 Wills is in contention because of an almost completed redistribution.
 Election analyst Ben Raue estimates that the 2022 results, applied to the new Wills boundaries, lift Greens primary support from 28.3 to 32.8 per cent and cuts Labor’s from 38.9 to 36.4, with Khalil’s two-candidate-preferred margin against the Greens shrinking from 8.6 to 4.6 per cent.